 Life doesn’t always go according to plan for anybody.
 So why should it for your characters?
 Not that you should throw in random problems but a few little detours may add some complexity, realism, and conflict into the story.

-2-3 hours for planning your scenes or chapters
+- Two to three hours for planning your scenes or chapters.

 5 Quick Hacks